Quick links for alcohol and gambling addiction

 - Trauma – those who have undergone severe trauma in life – as a result of an accident or time in the military, for example – are likely to experience anxiety more regularly

-- Illness or poor health – those who have long-term health conditions tend to feel anxiety more frequently, largely due to them fearing further pain or discomfort
+- Illness or poor health – those who have long-term health conditions tend to feel anxiety more frequently, largely due to fearing further pain or discomfort

 - Mental health – anxiety can be exacerbated if an individual also suffers from other mental health complications, such as depression or obsessive-compulsive disorder (OCD)